GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/meta-governance/principles.md

 ## <a id="principle-integration-and-conflict-resolution"></a>Principle Integration and Conflict Resolution

-These ten principles work together as a living system, but tensions inevitably arise between competing values.
+These thirteen principles work together as a living system, but tensions inevitably arise between competing values.
 The framework includes specific protocols for navigating these tensions constructively:

 ### Tension Navigation Protocols